data-mechanics/course-2016-fal-proj/jzhou94_katerin/README.md

     After executeing the p-value algorithm, we got a p-value equal to 1.
 Therefore, we cannot conclude that a significant       difference exists between null and alternative hypotheses.

 * k-means:
+    We used k-means algorithm in order to find the point with the highest density of crimes.